 There are so many good workshops at Wonderfruit, from physical dance, yoga and fitness to a whole tent dedicated to the art of fermentation!
 There truly is something for everyone.
 They aren’t all free though – I paid for life drawing and the Fashion Revolution up-cycling workshop I did on Friday so make sure you budget a bit of spare cash if you want to get fully stuck in!

 On the way back I checked out a tent explaining Wonderfruit’s carbon offsetting initiative in partnership with the Mae Fah Luang Foundation which invests in reforestation projects in North Thailand.
 I love how the festival’s ethos floats down into everything that they do and is prevalent at all times across the site without being forced down your throat.

-Went back to get glammed up for Sunday night, picked up Ben and headed back into the dance.
-We made our way to the Creature stage first to dance barefooted to those lovable international superstars The Turbans and it took me back to GOAT festival and many, many dances in India and the UK’s festival fields.
+On our return in the evening, we made our way to the Creature Stage to dance barefooted to those lovable international superstars The Turbans which took me right back to GOAT festival and many, many dances in India and the UK’s festival fields.

-We followed this by heading over to the Solar Stage where we were taken on an absolute JOURNEY by Four Tet… about halfway through the set I made the excellent decision to scramble up the structure looking over the Solar Stage and we watched it from the top, feeling like absolute queens!
+We followed this by heading over to the Solar Stage where we were taken on an absolute JOURNEY by Four Tet.
+The London producer’s sets are always a treat… whether he’s in playing in an aeroplane hangar at Field Day or tearing up a desert at Magnetic Fields in India with a sunrise Jungle set, it’s always a magical experience.
+About halfway through the set, I made the excellent decision to scramble up the structure looking over the Solar Stage and we watched it from the top, feeling like absolute queens!